-- a) the right of Members to the exercise of academic freedom as defined in Article 13.1; - b) the right of Members to engage in these activities with the presumption that the legitimate exercise of academic freedom will not be attenuated by the threat of outside influence or by restriction from within the University; - c) the right of Members to exercise their academic freedom in debates and decisions relevant to their collegial participation at the University, and as this participation is limited by management rights as defined in Article 4, and by the terms of the Royal Roads University Act.
+- a) the right of Members to the exercise of academic freedom as defined in Article 13.1; - b) the right of Members to engage in these activities with the presumption that the legitimate exercise of academic freedom will not be attenuated by the threat of outside influence or by restriction from within the University;

+c) the right of Members to exercise their academic freedom in debates and decisions relevant to their collegial participation at the University, and as this participation is limited by management rights as defined in Article 4, and by the terms of the Royal Roads University Act.

-ARTICLE 14 Confidentiality and Access to Personnel Files
+ARTICLE 14 Confidentiality and Access to Official Personnel File

 - 14.1 All Members have a right to privacy.
-This right is supported, in general, by the provisions of the British Columbia Freedom of Information and Protection of Privacy Act (FOIPOP) and the British Columbia Personal Information Protection Act (PIPA), as they apply to the Employer and to the Association respectively. - 14.2 The Human Resources Department solely shall keep the official personnel files for each Member, and these files will serve as the official records related to the Member's employment at the University.

-- 14.3 Upon written request, a Member shall have the right to examine his official personnel files during normal business hours without unreasonable delay.
+This right is supported, in general, by the provisions of the British Columbia Freedom of Information and Protection of Privacy Act ("FOIPOP") and the British Columbia Personal Information Protection Act ("PIPA"), as they apply to the Employer and to the Association respectively. - 14.2 There shall be one (1) Official Personnel File for each Member, composed of both paper and digital documents.
+The Human Resources Department solely shall keep the Official Personnel File for each Member, and this file will serve as the official record related to the Member's employment at the University.
+This official file and all files directly supporting documents listed in Article 14.5, such as the Promotion Application File referenced in Article 20, shall be the only files used in decisions respecting any and all terms and conditions of employment of a Member. - 14.3 Upon written request, a Member shall have the right to examine their Official Personnel File during normal business hours without unreasonable delay.
 This examination shall be conducted with a member of the Human Resources Department present.
-A Member has the right to request and retain copies of information contained in his personnel files. - 14.4 Only those with administrative access as provided for by FOIPOP shall have access to a Member's official personnel files. - 14.5 A personnel file may include but is not limited to: - a) General information such as personal data, letters of appointment, curriculum vitae; - b) Documents relating to benefits, leave, pay, professional development, and performance; - c) Official documents pertaining to conversion or promotion; - d) Confidential letters of recommendation or reference; - e) Documents pertaining to grievances. - 14.6 Except for statistical data, no anonymous material concerning any Member shall be kept in the official personnel files, nor shall be submitted as evidence in any administrative processes.
-A Member shall receive a copy of any document submitted to his official personnel files at the time it is placed in the file. - 14.7 A Member shall have the right to have his personnel files supplemented or corrected in the event of error, incompleteness, or a dispute relating to the presence or content of a particular document(s).
+A Member has the right to request and retain copies of information contained in their personnel file. - 14.4 Only those with administrative access as provided for by Freedom of Information and Protection of Privacy (FOIPOP) shall have access to a Member's Official Personnel File.

+14.5 An Official Personnel File may include but is not limited to:

+- a) General information such as personal data, letters of appointment, curriculum vitae; - b) Documents relating to benefits administration, pension/retirement, leave, pay, non-medical accommodations, professional development, work plans, and performance, which includes the Dean's performance evaluation letter and the Vice-President Academic's salary adjustment letter; - c) Official documents pertaining to conversion or promotion; - d) Confidential letters of recommendation or reference; - e) Documents pertaining to grievances which could include, for example, minutes of grievance meetings, supporting materials/evidence/data, letters, emails, memoranda of settlement. - 14.6 No anonymous material concerning any Member shall be kept in the Member's Official Personnel File, nor shall be submitted as evidence in any administrative processes.
+A